 If your baby is starting to wean, you may offer your child water.
 Airplane cabins have low humidity levels, so having plenty of fluids on hand can keep your little one hydrated.

 The last thing you want is to deal with cleaning up a spillage in a cramped environment, so pack a reliable cup you know won’t leak.

 Functional baby carry-on bag

-The best type of carry-on to use when traveling with a baby is one with lots of easily accessible compartments so you can organize your items.
-This will save you the time and stress of trying to find something that you need quickly!
+The best type of carry-on to use when traveling with a baby is one with lots of easily accessible compartments so you can organize your items, such as formula, bottles, clothes, bibs, changing pad, diapers, diaper cream, baby wipes, hand sanitizer etc. It will save you the time and stress of trying to find something that you need quickly!

 A carry-on bag you can wear on your back will keep your arms free for the baby.
 Remember to check that your bag complies with your airline’s size and weight restrictions before traveling.